Sum-free subsets of finite abelian groups of type III

 \section{Proof of Theorem~\ref{coun}}

-Using Theorem~\ref{smallG} and the simple facts that $\binom{k_2}{k_1} \leq 2^{k_2},$ we verify the following fact. \begin{lem} Let $H$ be a finite abelian group of order $n$ and exponent $m$.
+Using Theorem~\ref{smallG} and the simple fact that $\binom{k_2}{k_1} \leq 2^{k_2},$ we verify the following fact. \begin{lem} Let $H$ be a finite abelian group of cardinality $n$ and exponent $m$.
 Let $a(H)$ be as defined in~\eqref{ah}.
 Then we have

 where $c$ is an absolute constant. \end{lem} In proving the above lemma, we also use the fact that $\omega(n)=\omega(m).$ Combining Theorem~\ref{sfrelation} and Lemma~\ref{bah}, we obtain Theorem~\ref{coun}.